My former students from workshops and college classes often contact me about pricing and negotiating with clients.

 Quality Photography Demands A Digital Workflow

 The bottom line is you need a workflow.
-You prepare days ahead from talking with the client to manage expectations to getting a shot list.
+You prepare days ahead, from talking with the client to managing expectations to getting a shot list.
 You then must prepare before the event by charging batteries and checking the sensor of each camera for dust.

-I recommend you creating a workflow list of things you need to do for every photo shoot.
+I recommend you create a workflow list of things you need to do for every photo shoot.
 Be sure that the order you do things is in the correct order.
-Print it out and even laminate that list and keep it with you in your camera bag.
+Please print it out and even laminate that list and keep it with you in your camera bag.

 While I try to be consistent and do a custom white balance all the time, I confess I sometimes get sloppy and choose to try and fix it in Lightroom.

 Here is a photo I shot with my Nikon Z6 shooting with Auto White Balance.

 When the camera is seeing this scene it is factoring in the projection screen behind the speaker which was a different color temperature than the speaker.

 I realized all the photos on the stage were off, so I selected all of them and did a color balance based on my calibrated monitor.
 Here is the result.

 I had used the eye dropper on a microphone.
 Well, it is close but not perfect.

 Then the next day I got there early and asked the lighting guy to turn the lights on so I could go on the stage and get a custom white balance using the ExpoDisc.
 Here is another blog post on using the ExpoDisc.